 Bernini’s David Sculpture in the Borghese Gallery in Rome

-Behind the sculpture is a large David with the Head of Goliath painted by Caracciolo Giovanni Battista called Battistello.
+Behind the sculpture is a large David with the Head of Goliath painted by Giovanni Battista Caracciolo, called Battistello.
 The more famous similar painting by Caravaggio is in Room VIII.

 Bernini’s Aeneas, Anchises, and Ascanius

-Other Bernini Sculptures and Paintings in the Borghese Gallery
+Other Bernini Sculptures in the Borghese Gallery

 Bernini never completely finished Truth Unveiled by Time (1645–1652).
 This huge 277 cm (109 in) marble sculpture features Truth, allegorically as a naked young woman, already unveiled but for some cloth covering the groin.
 She holds a sun in her right hand.